fheahdythdr/ClientFlagOptimizer/README.md

 - Enables `Quick Game Launch`
 - Enables the `Parallel Humanoid Manager`
 - Enables `Batch Asset Api`
+- Allows you to switch JSON urls
+When using a custom URL, it'll depend what gets activated in the url.

 ## Question & Answer